New Boats Under 20 Feet

 In addition, thanks to Variable-Valve Timing (VVT), the engine has plenty of torque at the low end, and is less weight sensitive at wide-open throttle, improving overall performance.
 The V8-380 comes standard with closed-loop cooling, and is available with electronic throttle and shift, which allows for joystick control in twin-engine setups.

-The latest fishing boats try to offer it all — storage for the toys, pylons for tow sports, bow ladders to hit the beach more easily
+The latest fishing boats offer it all; storage, pylons, and bow ladders to hit the beach more easily

 Here's the gear that should be aboard every boat 20 feet or smaller